 THAT Day

 01 May 2015 Hike up India Venster.
-A great hike, an absolute favourite of mine!
+A great hike, an absolute

 This is my account or recollection of THAT day.